ciscops/iot-application-server/README.md

 1. Check whether you installed it correctly by running ```node-red``` in your terminal
 2. Navigate to http://localhost:1880/ which should automatically direct you to your flow (unless you changed the port number in configuration)

+### Security

+Follow [this tutorial](https://stevesnoderedguide.com/securing-node-red-ssl) on setting up a username and password to secure your Node-RED flows.

 ## MQTT Set Up

 ### Moquitto Installation